WGLab/PennCNV/docs/user-guide/download.md

 Users can use the `compile_pfb.pl` program included in PennCNV to generate a PFB file for their specific arrays.
 A few additional PFB files are provided below:

-- The hc12v1.hg18.pfb.gz and hc12v1.hg18.gcmodel.gz file are provided for HumanCytoSNP12 V1 array with 300K markers on that array specifically (based on Caucasian populations).
+- The [hc12v1.hg18.pfb.gz](http://www.openbioinformatics.org/penncnv/download/hc12v1.hg18.pfb.gz) and [hc12v1.hg18.gcmodel.gz](http://www.openbioinformatics.org/penncnv/download/hc12v1.hg18.gcmodel.gz) file are provided for HumanCytoSNP12 V1 array with 300K markers on that array specifically (based on Caucasian populations).

-- The ho1v1.hg18.pfb.gz and ho1v1.hg18.gcmodel.gz files are provided for HumanOmni1 QuadV1 array specifically (based on Caucasian populations).
+- The [ho1v1.hg18.pfb.gz](http://www.openbioinformatics.org/penncnv/download/ho1v1.hg18.pfb.gz) and [ho1v1.hg18.gcmodel.gz](http://www.openbioinformatics.org/penncnv/download/ho1v1.hg18.gcmodel.gz) files are provided for HumanOmni1 QuadV1 array specifically (based on Caucasian populations).

-- Updated 2011Apr25: A user (Denise Kay) submitted an updated ho1v1.hg18.pfb.gz file in which 32,290 markers have modified PFB=2; these are originally designed as SNP markers by Illumina but their quality is too low so it is best to treat them as intensity-only markers by flagging PFB=2.
+- **Updated 2011Apr25**: A user (Denise Kay) submitted an updated [ho1v1.hg18.pfb.gz](http://www.openbioinformatics.org/penncnv/download/ho1v1.hg18.MOD.zip) file in which 32,290 markers have modified PFB=2; these are originally designed as SNP markers by Illumina but their quality is too low so it is best to treat them as intensity-only markers by flagging PFB=2.

-- Updated 2011Mar18: Dr. Luis M. Franco from Baylor College of Medicine provided PFB file for the Illumina OmniExpress array compiled from 96 unrelated Caucasian individuals.
+- **Updated 2011Mar18**: Dr. Luis M. Franco from Baylor College of Medicine provided [PFB file](http://www.openbioinformatics.org/penncnv/download/OmniExpress_hg18.pfb.gz) for the Illumina OmniExpress array compiled from 96 unrelated Caucasian individuals.
 The number of SNPs in the files current form is 703,965 ( pseudoautosomal and Y-chromosome SNPs are excluded).

-- Updated 2011Aug16: Dr. Colm O'Dushlaine lifted over the PFB file for Illumina OmniExpress array to hg19 coordinate.
+- **Updated 2011Aug16**: Dr. Colm O'Dushlaine lifted over the PFB file for Illumina OmniExpress array to [hg19 coordinate](http://www.openbioinformatics.org/penncnv/download/OmniExpress_hg19.pfb.gz).

-- Updated 2013Nov06: Dr. Lijian Yu from Harvard University provided Affymetrix PFB files in hg19 coordinate, using version na33 annotations from Affymetrix.
+- **Updated 2013Nov06**: Dr. Lijian Yu from Harvard University provided Affymetrix PFB files in [hg19 coordinate](http://www.openbioinformatics.org/penncnv/download/affygw6.hg19.pfb.gz), using version na33 annotations from Affymetrix.
 Fie updated on 2014Jul23 to fix white space problem in the file.

-- Updated 2014Sep13: Stephen Sanders from UCSF provided PFB file for Illumina Omni 5 array, generated from 600 controls from the Simon Simplex Collection.
+- **Updated 2014Sep13**: Stephen Sanders from UCSF provided [PFB file](http://www.openbioinformatics.org/penncnv/download/YALE_Merged_PFB_hg19.pfb) for Illumina Omni 5 array, generated from 600 controls from the Simon Simplex Collection.

 A few user contributed programs/scripts are provided below:

-- User contributed programs (Uploaded 2010Dec01) : The `penncnv_to_plink.pl` program can be used to convert PennCNV output into PLINK input format.
+- **User contributed programs (Uploaded 2010Dec01)**: The [penncnv_to_plink.pl](http://www.openbioinformatics.org/penncnv/download/penncnv_to_plink.pl) program can be used to convert PennCNV output into PLINK input format.
 Run it with -h argument to read the documentation.
 The program is written and provided by Matthew Gillman at the Wellcome Trust Sanger Institute.

-- User contributed programs (Uploaded 2011Feb27): The plot_raw_PennCNV.R program can plot from PennCNV rawcnv file on screen or to a high solution png file.
-Example screen shot 1, 2, 3 and 4.
+- **User contributed programs (Uploaded 2011Feb27)**: The [plot_raw_PennCNV.R](http://www.openbioinformatics.org/penncnv/download/plot_raw_PennCNV.R) program can plot from PennCNV rawcnv file on screen or to a high solution png file.
+Example screen shot [1](img/PennCNV_76neu_3unique_chr18.png), [2](img/PennCNV_76neu_3unique_chr22.png), [3](img/test_chr02.png) and [4](img/test_chr18.png).
 This program is written band provided by Dr. Bowang Chen.
 See updated script below.

-- User contributed programs (Uploaded 2012Jul16): The plot_raw_PennCNV2PDF.R program can plot from PennCNV rawcnv file to a high solution PDF file.
+- **User contributed programs (Uploaded 2012Jul16)**: The [plot_raw_PennCNV2PDF.R](http://www.openbioinformatics.org/penncnv/download/plot_raw_PennCNV2PDF.R) program can plot from PennCNV rawcnv file to a high solution PDF file.
 This new script exports all plots to a pdf file, by default 70 samples/page (can be changed by users).
 It is much fast now, it plots a 50000+ line raw file to a 400+ page pdf in ~2 minutes.
 Example output is here.
 Example command line is "R CMD BATCH --no-save --no-restore "--args filename=\"$filename\" PDFname=\"$PDFname\"" $path_R/plot_raw_PennCNV2PDF.R ".
 This program is written band provided by Dr. Bowang Chen@German Cancer Research Center.

 ## PennCNV example data sets